Does Exercise Help Depression? Active Ways To Fight The Blues

 1. Yoga

 Yoga has been scientifically suggested to ease symptoms of both depression and anxiety disorders.
-Whether you're a beginner or a yoga fan, there are a variety of styles of yoga to choose from, as well as classes that are generally offered for different levels and physical abilities.
+Regardless of your experience level, there are a variety of styles of yoga to choose from, as well as classes that are generally offered for different levels and physical abilities.

 1. High-intensity interval training